...Highlights: turtles, great macro life/marine diversity...

 As you make your way around the wreck you will see it is covered in encrusting sponges and soft corals.
 Among the fish here are lionfish (often pretty big ones) that move slowly within the more sheltered parts of the ship, their pretty but dangerous spiny fins splayed.

 Also worth looking out for in and around this reef are the many and varied scorpion leaffish - green, yellow, black and white - wafting passively with the movement of the water.
-Leaffish are quite common throughout the whole of the Beqa Lagoon area.
-Of course the name of the site refers to the carpet of anemones in the shallower parts of the dive so it is no surprise that plenty of anemone fish call Carpet Cove their home.
+Leaffish are quite common throughout the whole of the lagoon.
+Of course the name of the site refers to the carpet of anemones in the shallower parts of the site so it is no surprise that plenty of anemone fish call Carpet Cove their home.

 The main feature of this Beqa Lagoon dive is an enormous tunnel which you make your way along into 2 separate chambers.
 All the while as you cruise along here, the walls are sprinkled with soft corals, sea fans, cup corals and just about every other type of sessile flora you can imagine.
 Especially under torch light this is an experience of beauty.
 There even seem to be different floors within these bommies with tunnels stacked upon each other and running parallel to each other at differing depths.

 Coming up to the surface after diving here is a bitter-sweet moment since you will wish you could stay and investigate the tunnels further.
-Commonly post-dive conversations in Beqa Lagoon involve resolving to return again to the site called E.T. which could equally stand for Extraordinary Tunnels.
+Commonly post-dive conversations at Beqa Island involve resolving to return again to the site called E.T. which could equally stand for Extraordinary Tunnels.

 When there is little or no current you drop down to about 14 metres and start to make your way over a coral ridge decorated with crinoids, whip corals and bubble corals, among other things.
 Check out the bubble coral closely as there may be a shrimps or even an orangutan crab in residence.